JamesMcCullochDickens/SurrealExps/README.md

 I do not use the entire dataset, but roughly about 1/15 of the total number of frames.
-Rather than decode videos during training/inference you can write your own vid_frame pairs using get_vid_frame_pairs(...) in data_preprocess.py, or just use the included video frame pairs in ~/Dataloaders/vid_fp_frame_pairs/.
+Rather than decode videos during training/inference you can write your own vid_frame pairs using get_vid_frame_pairs(...) in data_preprocess.py, or just use the included video frame pair text files in ~/Dataloaders/vid_fp_frame_pairs/.

 Afterwards, run write_surreal_dataset_frames()
 in Dataloaders/data_preprocess.py to write the frames needed for training.
+You may need to update the number of processes you use according to your CPU specs.

 # Training and Inference:
 Run train_rgb.sh, adjusting gpus used with the --gpu_override flag.
 I use 2 gpus with 24 GB of VRAM, and a batch size of 128.
 For single